getsentry/sentry-docs/src/collections/_documentation/clients/java/integrations.md

 ### ProGuard

-In order to use ProGuard with Sentry you will need to upload the proguard mapping files to Sentry by using our Gradle integration (recommended) or manually by using [_sentry-cli_]({%- link _documentation/cli/dif/proguard.md -%})
+To use ProGuard with Sentry, you will need to upload the ProGuard mapping files to Sentry by using our Gradle integration (recommended) or manually by using [_sentry-cli_]({%- link _documentation/cli/dif.md -%}#proguard-mapping-upload)

 #### Gradle Integration